 A husband and wife take a vacation on the French coast, as they do every year.
 The wife is a translator and we find out near the end of the story that the husband narrator is an abridger.
-After a cup on the verandah of their accommodations seems to spontaneously explode, the husband moves close to reassure his wife, but she turns her head unexpectedly and her earrings leave a surprisingly deep gash across his cheek.
+When a cup on the verandah of their accommodations seems to spontaneously explode, the husband moves close to reassure his wife, but she turns her head unexpectedly and her earrings leave a surprisingly deep gash across his cheek.
 He must spend a night in hospital.
 In the next bed lies a young man covered in bandages.
 The young man has been in a motorcycle accident and eventually dies, leaving the holidaying husband and wife to get on with their holidays.
-The husband manages this by telling his wife the man has moved on, without elaborating that he has actually died.
+The husband manages to move on from this shock by telling his wife the man has ‘moved on’, without elaborating that he has actually died.

 This middle-class Canadian couple holiday on the French Coast.
 They stay in a comfortable vacation flat owned by the wife’s brother-in-law.